f-me/carma-public/docker/dev-pg-9.3/README.md

-By using `--rm` flag and `-it` instead of `-d` to make it being not daemonized but being interactive (`Ctrl-C` interruption will remove the container but not mounted database, so data will continue live, you will be able to start new container at any time with the same data).
+By using `--rm` flag and `-it` instead of `-d` to make it being not daemonized but being interactive (`Ctrl-C` interruption will remove the container but not mounted database, so data will continue to live, you will be able to start new container at any time with the same data).

 ```bash